BroadbandForum/obudpst/README.md

 max).
 Commas, spaces, tabs, and comments (anything beginning with a '#') are all ignored.

-*Because a key ID field is now needed in the Setup Request PDU, the protocol version had to be bumped from 10 to 11.
-However, the server is backward compatible and will support multi-key authentication for clients using either version.
-A default key ID of zero is assumed when one is not specified or is unavailable (as is the case with protocol version 10).*
+*A default key ID of zero is assumed when one is not specified.*

-The authentication process begins with the client using a shared key to create a 32-byte HMAC-SHA256 hash for the Setup Request PDU.
+The authentication process begins with the client using a shared key as input to a KDF (Key Derivation Function) to create a 32-byte hash for the Setup Request PDU.
 This hash and a key ID are inserted in the PDU prior to transmission to the server.
 The key used to create the hash can come from the command-line via the `-a key` option OR from a key file specified via the `-K file` option.
 The key ID is specified via the `-y keyid` option.
 When a key file is being utilized, the key ID option is also used to determine which key in the key file will be used to create the hash.
 If the key file only contains a single entry, and a key ID was not explicitly specified on the command-line, that key ID and key will automatically be used.
-Otherwise, when a key ID is not explicitly specified on the command-line, or the Setup Request is coming from a client using the previous protocol version (10), a default key ID of zero is assumed.
+Otherwise, when a key ID is not explicitly specified on the command-line, a default key ID of zero is assumed.

-When the server receives the Setup Request, and if it is utilizing a key file, the included key ID will be used to select the key used to create a corresponding hash (for comparison and validation).
-An entry in the key file with a key ID of zero can be used for older clients using the previous protocol version (10).
+When the server receives the Setup Request, and if it is utilizing a key file, the included key ID will be used to select the key either directly (for the previous protocol version 11) or as input to the KDF to create the corresponding hash for comparison and validation.
+Note, the included authentication timestamp is also used as input to the KDF.
 In addition to the key file, a command-line key specified via `-a key` can also be used for secondary/backup authentication of the client.
 That is, if the authentication via a key file key fails for any reason (key ID not found, hash comparison mismatch, etc.) authentication is automatically attempted a second time using the command-line key.
 This flexibility allows for